davenaylor/postie/readme.txt

 = 1.4.2 =
 * TODO - fix corruption of rtf attachments
 * Fixed mailto link bug (thanks to Jason McNeil)
+* Fixed bug with attachments with non-ascii characters in filename (thanks to mtakada)

 = 1.4.1 (2010.06.18) =
 * Images appear in correct order when using images append = false